Kluvos

 Machine learning depends on a good training data set.
 The whole idea with ML is to develop an algorithm from a training data set either through supervised, unsupervised, or reinforcement learning.
 Any good data scientist will tell you, the training data set is very, very important.

 BUT WAIT!
-I hear you scream at me as you shake your fist at the screen, my attribution software measures unique signals from each user!
+I hear you scream as you shake your fist at the screen, my attribution software measures unique signals from each user!
 They most certainly to do not to a meaningful degree.
 At least, not for iOS14.5+ users.

 We say all of this to point out that there are still significant challenges on tracking iOS14.5+ users.
 It’s very difficult to get any of these data providers to admit that.
+Everyone is too eager to claim they've solved all your problems without attempting an honest conversation.

-To a certain degree, we understand why many of the big names in “AI" tracking want to keep the technical details behind their business underwraps.
+To a certain degree, we understand why many of the big names in “AI tracking" want to keep the technical details behind their business underwraps.
 It's understandable.
 The big issue, though, is when these same companies over-promise on what they can deliver or misrepresent what they actually do and then balk or defer to “AI magic” when pressed about their claims.

 Simple.
 We cut the bull.
 We work closely with each of our partners so that you can understand how our algorithms work and what assumptions (if any) are made with the attribution done to each of your purchases.
 We consider ourselves part of your team and expect that our data be scrutinized with a careful eye.
 We will be here to answer any questions that may come up.